Get your free photography lesson plan

 Like anything in art, some people hate the chromatic aberration trend, and some like it enough to experiment with it.
 After all, it does make a picture appear somewhat more ‘raw’ and unique.

-If you are one of the photographers that enjoy this effect, you can experiment and add a chromatic aberration filter to your pictures.
+If you are one of the photographers who enjoy this effect, you can experiment and add a chromatic aberration filter to your pictures.

 You can also add the color fringe by separating the red, green, and blue channels in editing software.

-But, of course, this doesn’t work on all photographs.
-If you seek a clear and sharp picture –say, for a museum catalog where every detail of the object must be of high fidelity—then chromatic aberration is definitely a problem.
+Of course, this doesn’t work on all photographs.
+If you seek a clear and sharp picture—say, for a museum catalog where every detail of the object must be high-fidelity—then chromatic aberration is definitely a problem.

-Worry not, because the sections after this will tell you how to get rid of it.
+Worry not because the sections after this will tell you how to eliminate it.

 How to Fix Chromatic Aberration?